mahmoud/lithoxyl/docs/action.rst

   failure was expected and/or handled within the application.
 * **exception** - The action terminated unexpectedly, likely with a Python exception.
-This is the automatic default when an exception is raised within a action context manager.
+This is the automatic default when an exception is raised within an action context manager.

 The split between *failure* and *exception* should be familiar to users of standard testing frameworks like `py.test`_.
 Test frameworks